darktable-org/luadocs/content/lua.api.manual/darktable/darktable.control.md

 Runs a function in the background.
 This function will be run at a later point, after luarc has finished running.
-If you do a loop in such a function, please check darktable.control.ending in your loop to finish the function when DT exits
+If you do a loop in such a function, please check darktable.control.ending in your loop to finish the function when darktable exits

 * **function** - _function_ - The call to dispatch
 * **...** - _anything_ - extra parameters to pass to the function